harshithreddyhr9/DBZ-game/README.md

 ![aws_sever](server/aws.png)

 #### Starting the game
-1. Clone the repo and use Greenfoot IDE to run the game and make changes.
+1. Clone the repo and use Greenfoot IDE to run the game and make modifications.
-2. Use JAR file provided in ExecutableGame folder to run the game directly as a stand alone application.

 ### UML Documentation